EricGomesGregory/DnD-Wulfgar/Wulfgar/Adventures/Campaigns/SecondGroup/2-DesertQuests.md

 He then informs the party that they should steal back some of the artifacts and re sell them in the black market so they can fund future expeditions.

 #### Preparations
-Jabedhaia helps the party by giving them a map of the shipyard and organizing a meeting with a smuggler named SMUGGLER_HEART_GOLD
+Jabedhaia helps the party by giving them a map of the shipyard and organizing a meeting with a smuggler named Kidane

 ___
-***SMUGGLER_HEART_GOLD.***
+***Kidane.***
-SMUGGLER_HEART_GOLD is a 5'8'' young man with long black braided hair, a muscular body, dark skin, and brown eyes.
+Kidane is a 5'8'' young man with long black braided hair, a muscular body, dark skin, and brown eyes.
 He wears a green robe with white birds adorning it.

-He is a simple man working to make ends meet...
+He is a simple man working to make ends meet but he owes Jabedhaia a favor.
+He is not a fighter but he is a great mariner skilled in navigating through the canals of the various cities along the Nhar river.

 #### The Moonlit Shipyard
 The shipyard is a sandstone building in the banks of the Nhar river.
-The building is guarded by N **foot soldier** and a
+The building is guarded by N **foot soldier** and a **Inquisitor**

 ___
 > ## Foot Soldier